ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ vikingVillage.apk is a 6DoF GearVR app in an environment which was captured with the Seurat tool.
 This tool allows for the capture of a (small) area of an ultra high quality environments and allows for free movement in this captured area.

+++ VikingVillageForOculusGO.apk The Go has no camera so there is no head tracking possible, but because Seurat could be interesting for Go users I added controller support and Go users can now fly through the scene by pressing the touchpad.

 ++ VikingVillageCardboard.apk is the Daydream/Cardboard version of the Seurat experience.
 No signing needed just install ARcore and the .apk file.

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed because it isn't a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).